Things to Eat in Kelantan and Terengganu that You'll Love!

 Nasi Ulam

-For that extra oomph, try Nasi Ulam with Budu, a fermented anchovies sauce with a drop of lime juice, chilli and onions!
+For that extra oomph, try Nasi Ulam with Budu, a fermented anchovie sauce with a drop of lime juice, chilli and onions!
 Get an authentic Nasi Ulam experience, by visiting Nasi Ulam Cikgu Kampung Kraftangan in Kelantan!

-Nasi Ulam Cikgu Kampung Kraftangan, Kampung Kraftangan, Jalan Hilir Kota, 15300, Kota Bharu, Kelantan, Malaysia
+Where to have it: Nasi Ulam Cikgu Kampung Kraftangan, Kampung Kraftangan, Jalan Hilir Kota, 15300, Kota Bharu, Kelantan, Malaysia

 Tom Yam Maggie Ketam